 According to Forrester Research, AI and intelligent agents are two of its top five technologies with the potential to transform the tech world by 2021.
 It emphasised how customers service will be a key sector impacted by this.

 Do you believe that robots will replace humans in the contact centre?

-Please leave your responses, and any other thoughts that you may have, in the comments section below.
+Please leave your responses, and any other thoughts that you may have, in an email to Call Centre Helper.